Aberdeen, Hong Kong: Tourism

 Aberdeen Promenade, located right next to Aberdeen Harbour on the Aberdeen town side, as well as the Ap Lei Chau Bridge and Aberdeen Channel Bridge, are famous places for tourists to take photographs of Aberdeen Harbour.
 The two areas attract many tourists.

 The route of Big Bus Tours Hong Kong includes Aberdeen Praya Road, where tourists can take photographs of Aberdeen Harbour on open-top buses.

 Sampans (junks) can be hired by tourists for a tour of Aberdeen Harbour.

 Aberdeen attracts many tourists as it is in the vicinity of Ocean Park, also located in the Southern District, near the Aberdeen Sports Ground, which is the other famous theme park apart from Hong Kong Disneyland.

 Infrastructure

 Hotels

 Mojo Nomad Aberdeen is located at 100 Shek Pai Wan Road, and has 52 rooms.
 The L'hotel Island South, at 55 Wong Chuk Hang Road, is located near the popular Ocean Park.

 Hospitals

 Grantham Hospital, located at 125 Wong Chuk Hang Road, has been serving the citizens of the Southern District for more than half a century along with Queen Mary Hospital (also located near Aberdeen).
 Grantham Hospital specializes in comprehensive medical treatment for adult heart and lung diseases, as well as acute geriatrics and palliative medicine services.
+Gleneagles Hospital Hong Kong, a private hospital at 1 Nam Fung Path, opened in 2017.